mikeboensel/AI_Course/Lecture1.md

+# "Where are we going?"
 - Too often things are taught academically to be 100% technically accurate
     - Taught by people who are experts in the field.
-They want you to see the work they put in.
-They want you to appreciate their suffering.
     - I have a different approach.
 Get 90% of the meaning.
 Fill it in later.
 Explain it in a way that rather than saying "Goddam that guy is smart" its more like "Why didn't I get into engineering.
 A monkey could do this".
         - There is OFC more to this than I'm initially discussing, but I think its hugely helpful to start from a place of "Oh, ok, I get what you're doing and where you're going" vs "I don't know any of those words.
 I'm not even sure what the point of this is, I'm drowing in terminology"